Eviction of assured shorthold tenants

 To evict an assured shorthold tenant, your landlord has to follow 3 steps :

 Step 1 : Notice

 The first step in eviction is for your landlord to give you a written notice.
-The type of notice you should be given depends on whether you are a periodic or a fixed term tenant.

 If you have a fixed term tenancy your landlord has to have a reason (or ‘ground’) to evict you before the fixed term ends (see below).
-There must be a term in your agreement allowing him/her to end the tenancy early.
+There must also be a term in your agreement allowing him/her to end the tenancy early.

 Once there is a reason to evict you the landlord must provide a written notice.
 This must state the ‘ground’ your landlord is using.
 The notice has to be for a set length of time and must let you know that after that time ends your landlord can apply to the court for a possession order.
 The length of time on the notice depends on the reason your landlord is evicting you.
 It can be either 14 days or 2 months, depending on the reason your landlord is using.